-(1) Ownership of the Collection: The majority of the permanent collection of the Museum is the property of the City and County of San Francisco and shall be held and administered solely for the public benefit.
-Some artworks are the property of the Fine Arts Museums Foundation, per donor requests, and are also held and administered solely for the public benefit.

-(2) Conflicts of Interest: The maintenance of high standards of honesty, integrity and impartiality by all Covered Persons is essential to assure proper conduct of the Museum's business and of public confidence in the institution.
-Employees must refrain from any private business, from accepting bribes, kickbacks or gifts in kind for directing Museum work to vendors, or from any other personal or professional activity which would be inconsistent, incompatible, or in conflict with the interests of the Museum, would violate any fiduciary duties or conflicts laws applicable to Employees and Volunteers, or would otherwise adversely affect the public's confidence in the Museum's integrity.

-(3) General Guidelines for Conduct in the Performance of Duties: In addition to the fiduciary duties and laws applicable to Covered Persons, the following guidelines shall apply.
-Employees have a fiduciary obligation to make decisions that benefit the Museum and to act without regard to their personal interests.
-Employees should not use their position, title, affiliation, employment or access to information about the Museum to further their own financial interests or to derive personal advantage or benefit.
-Transactions in which an Employee may have a conflict of interest shall be carefully scrutinized.
-Subject to applicable laws, Employees shall not make defamatory, slanderous or libelous statements about Employees or other Covered Persons.

-(4) Representation of Status: No former employee, volunteer or other Covered person shall represent themselves as an official, representative employee or volunteer of the Museum after their employment of engagement as volunteer has terminated.
-Subject to applicable laws, if the Trustees of COFAM, FAM, or the Foundation have bestowed any honorary title upon a former employee or volunteer, such Trustees may revoke such title in their discretion where such former employee or volunteer has engaged in conduct that violates this policy or who otherwise engages in conduct that misleads the public regarding the Museum's endorsement or sponsorship of his or her activities, or conduct that is otherwise harmful to the Museum, its staff, or the public that it serves.
+- (1) Ownership of the Collection: The majority of the permanent collection of the Museum is the property of the City and County of San Francisco and shall be held and administered solely for the public benefit.
+Some artworks are the property of the Corporation of the Fine Arts Museums, per donor requests, and are also held and administered solely for the public benefit. - (2) Conflicts of Interest: The maintenance of high standards of honesty, integrity and impartiality by all Covered Persons is essential to assure proper conduct of the Museum's business and of public confidence in the institution.
+Covered Persons must refrain from conducting any private business; accepting bribes, kickbacks or gifts in kind for directing Museum work to vendors; or participating in any other personal or professional activity which would be inconsistent, incompatible, or in conflict with the interests of the Museum, would violate any fiduciary duties or conflict laws applicable to Covered Persons, or would otherwise adversely affect the public's confidence in the Museum's integrity.
+Trustees and certain staff members who are identified as "Designated Filers" by the San Francisco Ethics Commission are required to file annual Statements of Economic Interest (California Fair Political Practices Commission Form 700). - (3) General Guidelines for Conduct in the Performance of Duties: As stated in the San Francisco Charter, Section 5.105, the Board of Trustees of FAMSF is responsible for the protection and conservation of the assets of the Fine Arts Museums and for setting the public course the Museums will follow.
+In addition to the fiduciary duties and laws applicable to Covered Persons, the following guidelines shall apply: - A. Covered Persons have a fiduciary obligation to make decisions that benefit the Museum and to act without regard to their personal interests; - B. Covered Persons should not use their position, title, affiliation, employment or access to information about the Museum to further their own financial interests or to derive personal advantage or benefit; - C. Transactions in which Covered Persons may have a conflict of interest shall be carefully scrutinized; and - D. Subject to applicable laws, Covered Persons shall not make defamatory, slanderous or libelous statements about other Covered Persons. - (4) Representation of Status: No former Covered Person shall represent themselves as an official representative of the Museum after their employment or engagement has terminated.
+Subject to applicable laws, if the Trustees of COFAM, FAM, or the Foundation have bestowed any honorary title upon a former Employee or Volunteer, such Trustees may revoke such title in their discretion where such former Employee or Volunteer has engaged in conduct that: violates this policy; misleads the public regarding the Museum's endorsement or sponsorship of his or her activities; or is otherwise harmful to the Museum, its staff, or the public that it serves.